NH Personal Injury Lawyer Practice Areas (BPA)

 If you are bitten by a dog it is important to contact a medical provider to determine what treatment is needed.
 Even seemingly minor injuries might require medical care, especially if the dog is not current on his vaccinations.
 It is also important, if at all possible, to identify the dog and its owner so the police or your medical provider can obtain information regarding the dog’s vaccination and health history.

 New Hampshire has strict laws to protect victims of dog bites and aid such victims in receiving compensation for their injuries.
-An experienced attorney, such as those at the Bianco Professional Association, will apply these laws to your case and help guide you through such matters as determining what future scar revision or counseling will cost so that you can seek recovery for all the damages you have suffered.
+An experienced attorney, such as those at the BPA, will apply these laws to your case and help guide you through such matters as determining what future scar revision or counseling will cost so that you can seek recovery for all the damages you have suffered.
 Our personal injury attorneys have helped many people recover for the damages they suffered as a result of a bite from someone else’s dog.

 Slip and Fall/Premises Liability